 Off Campus Housing and Lottery

 It is a violation of College policy for students to reside off campus without prior approval.
 Applicants must be free from official college discipline.

 - Students must renew their status for the following term by submitting a Fee Reduction Renewal form by the designated deadline.

-- Students who fail to meet the deadline may lose the privilege of residing off campus for the following term; have their name removed from the roster; be expected to return to housing on campus; and would be housed at the discretion of the RSC during either the Summer Housing process (Fall Term) or End of Term Housing process (Spring Term).
+- Students who fail to meet the deadline may lose the privilege of residing off campus for the following term; have their name removed from the roster; be expected to return to housing on campus; and would be housed at the discretion of the RSC during either the Summer Draw process (Fall Term) or End of Term Housing process (Spring Term).